waggle-sensor/blade-image/README.md

-The `required_deb_packages.txt` file contains a list of Debian packages (and versions) to be included in the ISO for installation to the resulting SAGE Ubuntu system.
+The `required_deb_packages.txt` file contains a list of Debian packages (and versions) to be included in the ISO for installation to the resulting Waggle Ubuntu system.
 This list contains Debian packages that are **not** already available within the stock Ubuntu ISO (i.e. `/pool/main`) that are desired to be installed onto the system at install time.